benbossc/R-Webscraping/README.md

 ## [13]    2.7 m/s (6 mph)
 ```

-## Q1
+## Q2
 Try creating a new dataframe named sidebarValues that containts extracted values from the side bar.
 HINT: What label do these fall under?
-Use your web browser's "inspect" function to find out...
+Use your web browser's "inspect" function (or tools like SelectorGadget) to find out...

 # Indexed List
 What is an index list?
 An index list is a list of the items in a list based on their position.